PA Clinical Precepting

 Why Become a Cedarville Preceptor?

-You have the opportunity to invest in the next generation of highly skilled, dedicated, and caring medical practitioners, guiding, teaching, and inspiring PA students as you share the lessons you have learned that have helped you grow in your clinical expertise.
+You have the opportunity to invest in the next generation of highly skilled, dedicated, and caring medical practitioners, guiding, teaching, and inspiring PA (Physician Assistant) students as you share the lessons you have learned that have helped you grow in your clinical expertise.

 In addition, you have the opportunity to: